alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Terraform Apply
 - Applies the changes to the infrastructure
 - Maximum of 10 concurrent resource operations.
 Controlled by parallelism configuration.
+- `terraform apply -replace=aws_instance.web` to mark the resource for replacement

 ### Terraform State
 - Manage and manipulate Terraform state